 Fabtech 2013 Showcases the Newest ‘Made in America’ Manufacturing Technology

 Why is Fabtech so large?
-Well there are a couple of reasons.
+Well, there are a couple of reasons.
 American manufacturing is on the upswing, and Fabtech itself touches on a whole series of related technologies: metal forming, represented by the Precision Metalforming Association (PMA); fabrication, represented by the Fabricators and Manufacturers Association Int’l (FMA); welding, represented by the American Welding Society (AWS) and metals coating, represented by the Chemical Coaters Association International (CCAI).
 The other primary sponsor is SME, formerly known as the Society for Manufacturing Engineers, which produces this show and some of the other industry meetings we discussed back in October.

-We’re interesting in all these new developments because we are ourselves are a leading manufacturer of technical furniture, with both standard and customized lines of industrial workbenches, laboratory furniture, cabinets, packing tables, computer workstations and more.
+We’re interested in all these new developments because we are ourselves are a leading manufacturer of technical furniture, with both standard and customized lines of industrial workbenches, laboratory furniture, cabinets, packing tables, computer workstations and more.
 So we’ll be paying particularly close attention to all the new product introductions in metal forming, cutting and powder coating processes.
 For example, PPG is presenting their complete line of products for metal protective coatings at the Fabtech show.

-There will be hundreds more product introductions, many of which you can view at a special events web page on the Fabtech website.
+There will be hundreds of more product introductions, many of which you can view at a special events web page on the Fabtech website.
 We’re interested in these innovations because we’re interested in knowing more about how our manufacturing customers work and what their needs are for technical furniture.
-The attendees at Fabtech span the gamut from automotive manufacturers, petroleum pipeline construction companies, oil and gas exploration firms, light manufacturing to heavy industries, like steel production, and specialty metallic alloy casting and forging applications.
+The attendees at Fabtech span the gamut from automotive manufacturers, petroleum pipeline construction companies, oil, and gas exploration firms, light manufacturing to heavy industries, like steel production, and specialty metallic alloy casting and forging applications.
 But we’re also interested because so many of these new advances in manufacturing technology are incredibly cool.
 For example, ABB Robotics will have a display of their new robotics for welding and cutting, for paint applications and more.
 All this high-tech manufacturing gear really gets us excited.

 Fabtech Panels Assess ‘Made-in-America” Manufacturing